The Best Christmas in Europe Itinerary for 7 to 14 Days

 A fairytale village is the best way to picture Colmar, France.
 Colorful, half-timbered buildings line the cobblestone streets and the canal front Petite Venise district while the imposing, 14th-century churches peak above the skyline.

-At Christmas, the town exudes charm, from the decked-out storefronts and festive market squares to the children’s choir that sings carols atop boats in the canal.
-A Christmas Shuttle also operates from the Colmar rail station en route to the nearby villages of Eguisheim, Turckheim, Kaysersberg, Riquewihr, and Ribeauville.
+At Christmas, the town exudes charm, from the decked-out storefronts and festive market squares to the children’s choir that sings carols on boats in the canal in the evening (my favorite moment here, by the way).
+A Christmas Shuttle also operates from the Colmar rail station to the nearby villages of Eguisheim, Turckheim, Kaysersberg, Riquewihr, and Ribeauville.

 Colmar is a 30-minute train ride south of Strasbourg, so it makes an easy day trip from the larger city during your Europe Christmas itinerary.
 This is also an ideal base for a Christmas in France trip to smaller Alsatian villages nearby.